List of awards and nominations received by Bryan Cranston

 The following is a list of awards and nominations received by Bryan Cranston.

-Bryan Cranston is an American actor and producer.
+Bryan Cranston is an American actor.
 He is known for his diverse roles on stage and screen.
-Over his career he has received numerous accolades including a Golden Globe Award, seven Primetime Emmy Awards, five Screen Actors Guild Awards, a Laurence Olivier Award and two Tony Awards as well as nominations for an Academy Award and a BAFTA Award.
+Over his career he has received numerous accolades including a Golden Globe Award, seven Primetime Emmy Awards, five Actor Awards, a Laurence Olivier Award and two Tony Awards as well as nominations for an Academy Award and a BAFTA Award.